-One of the first steps to writing a college or high school essay or research paper is creating an outline.
+One of the first steps to writing a college or high school essay or research paper in Chicago style is creating an outline.
 An essay outline not only helps you organize your thoughts and sources, but it actually helps with writing the paper itself.
 But first, you must familiarize yourself with how to format an outline properly.

 Why Create an Essay Outline

-- Organizing your paper before you start writing helps clarify your thoughts so you can develop a strong thesis statement.
+Organizing your paper before you start writing helps clarify your thoughts.
+This way, you can develop a strong thesis statement.

 Formatting Your Outline